plantshark/plantshark.github.io/_posts/2021-04-12-session-preparation.md

 <br>

 # Conclusion
+I guess what I want to say is, that everybody needs to find their own style, DMing is an art form, where the most important tool is improvisation.
+Try to deliberately leave little spaces in between your notes to be forced to improvise when you get to them.
 That's it.
 I hope I have given you some things to think about.
 After all, I want you to learn something, even if you say you hate my approaches.
 You have learned that you don't want to do it as I do and that's a win for me.

 <br>

 <br>